What Kind of Snow Blower Is Right for You? Here's What to Consider

 2. How Much Space Do I Have to Store a Snow Blower?

 If you have limited storage space, then you will want to look for a smaller machine or one that offers space-saving features such as a folding handlebar.
 Remember, in most parts of the United States, snow removal is a major concern for only about three months out of the year, at most.
 The rest of the year, your snow blower will be taking up potentially valuable space somewhere on your property.

 3. How Much Snow Does My Area Typically Get, and What Type Is It (Wet and Heavy or Light and Fluffy)?

 It is a good rule of thumb to purchase a snow blower that can handle higher-than-average snowfall for your area.
 This way, you will be prepared for the worst-case scenario.
 Single-stage snow blowers clear the entire surface area with an auger and are typically good for areas that get less than 12 inches of snow per storm.
 Two-stage machines use an auger to feed the snow into an impeller, which blows the snow out of the machine.
 These snow blowers are capable of handling snowfalls of more than 12 inches.
-[Editorial note: You can learn more about the difference between single-stage and two-stage snow blowers in this article on gas snow blowers.]
+You can learn more about the difference between single-stage and two-stage snow blowers by researching gas snow blowers.

 4. Who Will Be Using the Snow Blower Most of the Time?

 Does that person have any physical limitations that should be taken into account?
 There are new technologies such as Auto-Turn for effortless steering and features such as hand warmers and headlights that can make the job of snow removal easier on the user.

 5. What Level of Maneuverability Do I Want?